zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 We’re talking, in this dialogue, about a “sunroof.”
 A sunroof is basically a door that is at the top of the car – cut into the roof –  that you can open and stick your head out of.
 Now, there is also another similar con cept that is actually more popular in cars today, called a “moonroof.”
 A moonr oof is a window at the top of the car, cut into the top of the car.
 You can’t sti ck your head out of it, but you can see out of it.

-Moonroofs usually have covers on them so you can op en or close the cover depending on whether you want light or not inside o f the car – coming from the top, of course.
+Moonroofs usually have covers on them so you can op en or close the cover depending on whether you want light or not inside of the car – coming from the top, of course.
 Mandy says, “I just want to get som e air.”
 People use that expression “to get some air.”
 It means to go outsid e and breathe in fresh air.
 You can do that in most places except here in Los Angel es, where the air is so polluted you’re probably better off staying inside.

 Manny continues, “This stretch limo is amazing.”
 “L imo” (limo) is short for “limousine.”
 A “stretch (stretch) limo” is a very l ong limousine.
 Now, limousines are very long cars anyway, but a stretch limo is a really long limousine.
 You’ve probably seen one, or at least seen one in the movi es.